-This is an insight as to how I make my E Liquids.
+This is a quick guide as to how I make my E Liquids.

 Please read the other DIY sections first-